 As many know, our company has deep Brazilian roots, as such we have no choice but to enamored with the upcoming World Cup.
 Yes, the World Cup is coming, soccer news is everywhere and like most things, websites are being used to disseminate the news.
-The Federation Internationale de Football Association (FIFA) is perhaps one of the largest websites in the world dedicated to Football (a.ka.a Soccer for you Americans) news.
+The Federation Internationale de Football Association (FIFA) is perhaps one of the largest websites in the world dedicated to Football news (or soccer, for you Americans).

 This morning however I awoke to the most startling of news; Twitter was all the rage with the most unexpected, yet expected, FIFA appeared to be hacked.

 Is it possible that the FIFA website was hacked?
 Could it be Hacktivism?

 This wouldn’t be the first time of course, big events like this are usually a big target for hackers and this defacement sure is getting a lot of attention from the public.
 This is what the reported hacked website looks like: